 It’s funny that you quoted me on this!
 I believe I said this in an email when I was explaining that each piece would look slightly different in the end.
 Pottery is alchemy: we take mud particles and turn them into beautiful, functional objects that can last forever.
 At the same time, pottery is incredibly fragile, and the firing process can be unpredictable.
 You can drive yourself crazy trying to be consistent.
 What I've learned over the years is that 1) imperfection is beautiful, and 2) magical results can arise organically from the process.

 💛 What are your tips for handling ceramic pieces so that they don’t get chipped or damaged?

 Wash by hand with warm soapy water.
 Dry with a towel.
 Pro tip: you can also use the Wunderbar holder as a planter since it has a drainage hole!
 Other than that, try your best not to drop them.
 Ceramics are extremely durable and can last forever.
 I recently took a trip to Belize and went on an epic cave tour.
 Pretty much all of the artifacts left are ancient Mayan pots that are over 2,000 years old...
 SO.
 FREAKING.
 COOL.

-💛 Did you ever imagine you’d create ceramic pieces for the purpose of brightening up laundry day?
+💛 Did you ever imagine you’d make ceramics for the purpose of brightening up laundry day?